slopate/ESP32-Sensors-and-Wifi-in-Max/README.md

 This is an interactive box which control "boids" in Max/MSP via sensors connected to an ESP32.

 Parts list:
-ESP32
+ESP32,
-Breadboard
+Breadboard,
-Ambient Light Sensor
+Ambient Light Sensor,
-Piezoelectric Sensor
+Piezoelectric Sensor,
-DIY Force Resistance Sensor
+DIY Force Resistance Sensor,
-Lipo Battery
+Lipo Battery,
-Breadboard
+Breadboard,
-Wires
+Wires,
 Wooden Enclosure

  On a high level, the computer is running some JavaScript code which is generating "boids" which move around a 2D plane which